samboy/ChessDiagrams/README.md

 The code in question is geared for a static HTML blog I have, in order to have annotated chess games with interactive diagrams.
-The pages are campatible with modern browsers, most phones, and even work in Internet Explorer (9 or higher).
+The pages are compatible with modern browsers, most phones, and even work with older browsers going back to 2011, such as Internet Explorer 9.

 The diagrams allow one to go backwards and forwards in a game, to see how a position develops move by move.